shampine/sequence/README.md

 $payload = new SampleRequestPayload($whitelist, $overrides);
 ```

-The whitelist will limit what user supplied input will be hydrate into the RequestPayload.
-The overrides allow mapping
+A whitelist will limit what user supplied input will be hydrated into the RequestPayload.
+The overrides parameter allows
-of different external keys to internal keys.
-Example is that the post contains `email_address` but on the payload the
+mapping of different external keys to internal keys.
+E.g. if the post contains `email_address` but on the payload the
 method is called `setEmail`.
-Mapping `['email_address' => 'email']` which properly align hydration.
+Mapping `['email_address' => 'email']` will properly align hydration.

 ### Pipeline Composition

-A pipeline can have multiple named closures stored in the `$pipelines` properties.
+A pipeline can have multiple named closures stored in the `$pipelines` property.
 This will allow grouping of similar
 pipelines together.
 You can pass attributes into the pipeline either thru the class constructor OR the closure constructor.

 Services, repositories, and other dependency injectable parameters are best set by using the class constructor.
 While
 flags and other stage related properties can be injected using `->process($pipelineName, $payload, ...$argments)`.

+This example pipeline has a service injected into the constructor but two boolean flags passed through the $arguments
+parameter on `->process()`.

 ```
 class SamplePipeline extends AbstractPipeline